taxoniq/taxoniq/README.md

 for accession, seq in ThreadPoolExecutor().map(fetch_seq, taxon.refseq_representative_genome_accessions):
     print(accession, len(seq))
 ```
+This operation is also available in the CLI, as described below.

 ## Command-line interface
 `pip3 install taxoniq` installs a command-line utility, `taxoniq`, which can be used to perform many of the same